laravel/docs/billing.md

 For this feature to work properly, your customer's billing details, such as the customer's name, address, and tax ID, need to be synced to Stripe.
 You may use the [customer data synchronization](#syncing-customer-data-with-stripe) and [Tax ID](#tax-ids) methods offered by Cashier to accomplish this.

-> {note} Unfortunately, for now, no tax is calculated for any type of [Single Charge](#single-charges) or [Single Charge Checkout](#single-charge-checkouts).
+> {note} Unfortunately, for now, no tax is calculated for [single charges](#single-charges) or [single charge checkouts](#single-charge-checkouts).
 In addition, Stripe Tax is currently "invite-only" during its beta period.
 You can request access to Stripe Tax via the [Stripe Tax website](https://stripe.com/tax#request-access).

 <a name="logging"></a>
 ### Logging